Gaussian semiparametric estimates on the unit sphere: Appendix

-\begin{proof} Let us first focus on the case where $\alpha -\alpha _{0}>-2$ .
-For clarity of exposition, we start from a simplified parametric version of Condition \ref{A}, i.e. we assume that we have exactly
+\end{lemma} \begin{pf} Let us first focus on the case where $\alpha-\alpha_{0}>-2$.
+For clarity of exposition, we start from a simplified parametric version of Condition \ref{A}, that is, we assume that we have exactly

 Let us write first